Running for Change, Empowering the Future

 • Rongai

-These routes end up at one of three main base camps from which a summit attempt can start.
-The three main routes to the summit are:
+These routes converge at one of three main base camps, from which summit attempts begin via one of three approaches:

 • South via Stella Point